DandaIT04/04-15_Diving-into-the-pandemic_website/README.md

 the number of cases of covid19 in singapore, whatever the api provides.
 - Need a good background for this.
-- Scroll down will load another section about a few covid 19 facts.
 - Then a learn more button will be at the bottom.
 Taking us to a new html page with summarized information regarding covid-19.
 What caused it, what caused the spread, new strains,